 11. What to Do if a Nest Thermostat Is Not Compatible

-Nest thermostats can be integrated with most heating and cooling systems.
-Google, Nest's manufacturer, features a compatibility checking tool that asks a series of questions about your location and existing setup to determine which Nest model is compatible with your system.
+Nest thermostats are compatible with most HVAC systems.
+Google, Nest's manufacturer, offers a compatibility tool that presents a few questions related to your location and existing setup to see which Nest model would be compatible with your system.

-If you have a Nest and believe it’s not compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Warrenton.
+If you have a Nest and believe it’s not compatible with your system, you should get in touch with local pros for smart thermostat installation in Warrenton.
 Experienced technicians evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

-Nest Thermostats are packed with features designed to make life more comfortable and save money.
-However, you have the ability to turn off the smart features if you want to control a Nest manually like a normal thermostat.
+Nest Thermostats come with many features designed to make life more comfortable and save money.
+However, you have the ability to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

-Remember, by doing this you are turning off all of your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Take into account, by doing this you're eliminating your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 Setting your thermostat to manual controls can be accomplished with the following steps: